rtyley/submitgit/BUILD.md

 Also generate a GitHub 'personal access token' with the `public_repo` scope at https://github.com/settings/tokens/new

-Tell _submitGit_ about these credentials by seting the following environment variables:
+Tell _submitGit_ about these credentials by setting the following environment variables:

 * `GITHUB_APP_CLIENT_ID`
 * `GITHUB_APP_CLIENT_SECRET`